revl/svn_replay/README.md

 directory.
 A symbolic link to the script can be created if needed.

-The script has no CPAN dependencies; all modules that it uses are either bundled or come standard with Perl.
+The script has no CPAN dependencies; all modules that it uses are either bundled with the project or come standard with Perl.

 Configuration
 =============